MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 ![Store private data for solutions](media/odc_ol15_ta_SelectingAPI_Fig3-12.gif) -->

-### More scenarios supported by the object model or PIA since Outlook 2010
+### Scenarios supported by the object model or PIA since Outlook 2010

 If your Outlook solution is intended to run on Outlook 2010 and not earlier versions, you can choose to use the object model or the PIA to support the scenarios shown in this next section.
 This section specifies the main objects or members that you can use in the Outlook object model to extend each scenario (with the exception of the [IRibbonControl](https://docs.microsoft.com/office/vba/api/Office.IRibbonControl), [IRibbonExtensibility](https://docs.microsoft.com/office/vba/api/Office.IRibbonExtensibility), and [IRibbonUI](https://docs.microsoft.com/office/vba/api/Office.IRibbonUI) interfaces that are in the Office object model, which you can integrate with the Outlook object model).